dorkamotorka/ebpf-labs/labs/advanced-course/portable-ebpf-programs-46216e54/index.md

 ```
 ::

-Under the hood, this is made possible by BPF CO-RE relocation information and [BTF (BPF Type Format)](https://docs.ebpf.io/concepts/btf/).
+Under the hood, this is made possible by BPF CO-RE relocation information and BPF Type Format.

 **Wait, what?
 CO-RE relocation information?
 BTF?** Read along.